nicholaishaw/nosql-challenge/README.md

 ## Part 2: Update the Database
-Before I can perform any queries or analyses, the magazine editors requested five modifications for the database.
+Before I can perform any queries or analyses, the magazine editors requested four modifications for the database.
 I made the following changes to the establishments collection:

 1. An exciting new halal restaurant just opened in Greenwich, but hasn't been rated yet.
 The magazine has asked me to include it in your analysis.
 I added the following information to the database: